 - Padded headband that's adjustable

 This isn't a perfect headset by any stretch of the imagination, but it is a good value for what you pay.
 Yes, it struggles a bit to reduce background noise.

-Yes, it is a little bulky Yes, the microphone can only be positioned on the left side.
-But these things aside, you do get an acceptable USB double ear wired headset that can have you up and running on your next Softphone or Video call a matter of minutes.
+Yes, it is a little bulky.
+Yes, the microphone can only be positioned on the left side.
+But these things aside, you do get an acceptable USB double ear wired headset that can have you up and running on your next Softphone or Video call in a matter of minutes.